 The Newbery Award is named in honor of John Newbery, an 18th Century publisher known as "the Father of Children's Literature."
 The award is given annually to the author of "the most distinguished contribution to American literature for children," chosen from books published in the United States during the previous year.
 It is awarded by the American Library Association.
 The author must be a citizen or resident of the United States.
 The award information was retrieved from Newbery Medal website.
-The call numbers for the books owned by the UMD library are provided after the citation.
+The call numbers for the books owned by the Kathryn A. Martin Library are provided after the citation.

 Schiltz, Laura Amy.
 (2012).
 Splendors and glooms.
 Somerville, Mass. : Candlewick.
 INTR-FIC S3447sp

 When Clara vanishes after the puppeteer Grisini and two orphaned assistants were at her twelfth birthday party, suspicion of kidnapping chases the trio away from London and soon the two orphans are caught in a trap set by Grisini’s ancient rival, a witch with a deadly inheritance to shed before it is too late.